jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 This delegation first mentality began with the massive factory.
 When the steam engine powered the world’s first production lines of wheels, lathes, drills, and presses.
 Even with this mechanical power, mass-producing trains, clothes, and newspapers needed a lot of manpower.
 That's why throughout the 18th to 20th centuries, millions of farmers, craftsmen, and other specialists left their jobs to become factory workers.

-Henceforth, people worked huge machines.
+Henceforth, most of Main Street worked huge machines.
 Coordinating everyone and everything required many managers to be micro-managing task-masters.There was no other way to be sure all workers were coordinated to the strict rhythmn of the production line.
-That's why working one-sided jobs with ridgid start, break, and end times became embedded into our social consciousness.
+That's why working one-sided jobs with ridgid oversight became embedded into our social consciousness.

 In early assembly lines, supervisors even inspected toilets to be sure workers weren't lying.